50 Best Gifts for Seniors: Things You’ve Never Thought Of

 These easy-to-use mobile phones are designed especially with older adults in mind.

-The phones have large screens, big buttons, loud speakers and have additional health and safety features like app link for families, 5Star Urgent Response, Urgent Care doctors and nurses, live Personal Operators, and connection to Lyft.
+The phones have large screens, big buttons, loudspeakers, and additional health and safety features like app links for families, 5Star Urgent Response, Urgent Care doctors and nurses, live Personal Operators, and a connection to Lyft.

-• Lively Jitterbug Flip2, $49.99 (now 50% off) + monthly phone service – flip-style phone with big, bright buttons, powerful speaker, simple menus, Amazon Alexa, and more.
+• Lively Jitterbug Flip2, $39.99 (50% off) + monthly phone service – flip-style phone with large screen, big buttons, powerful speaker, simple menus, long-lasting battery, one-touch speed dial, urgent response button for help, 24/7, and more.

 Seniors can go anywhere and just press the button to reach a certified Urgent Response Agent anytime – not just while they’re inside the house.

-Plus, built-in fall detection sensors means the device can automatically call for help if your older adult falls and isn’t able to press the button.
+Plus, built-in fall detection is available (optional, extra fee).
+The device can automatically call for help if your older adult falls and isn’t able to press the button.

 This dementia-friendly mobile phone is a cell phone that someone with cognitive impairment can actually use.

-Plus, Remote Manage provides families with the unprecedented ability to remotely manage ALL aspects of the mobile phone through a simple app or online portal.
+Plus, Remote Manage provides families with the unprecedented ability to remotely manage ALL aspects of their mobile phone through a simple app or online portal.
+This can also disable the settings so they can’t accidentally be changed by the person with dementia.

-It also has an optional alternative service that answers emergency calls if someone with dementia frequently makes unwanted 911 calls.
+It also has an optional add-on service that answers emergency calls if someone with dementia frequently makes unwanted 911 calls.

 8) GrandPad Simple and Safe Tablet, from $65/month